Centralized Configuration with Azure App Configuration

 });

-NOTE: On Kubernetes, you can also install App Configuration Kubernetes Provider or use Dapr to connect to App Configuration.
+On Kubernetes, you can also install App Configuration Kubernetes Provider or use Dapr to connect to App Configuration.

 As you can see from the code above, it utilizes two configuration entries: AppConfiguration:Endpoint to connect to the App Configuration and ServiceName to search for the service-related configuration.
 After retrieval, all key prefixes will be trimmed due to .TrimKeyPrefix().
 One limitation to note is that there’s no option to limit service permissions to specific keys - you can only provide read or read/write permissions.
 However, regarding KeyVault references, a service that hasn’t been granted permissions to KeyVault won’t be able to access the data.
 Therefore, it’s your application’s responsibility to authenticate both App Configuration and Key Vault properly, as these two services don’t communicate directly.